Naturally Daily

 Safflower Oil: Benefits, Uses & Nutritional Values

-in Essential Oil
+in Essential Oils

 Safflower oil originates from the seeds of Carthamus tinctorius.
 It is an annual, thistle-like plant from the Compositae or Asteraceae family.
 The plant is known for its bright yellow and orange flowers.

-Safflower oil contains a number of nutrients and zero cholesterol.
+Safflower oil contains a number of nutrients and zeroes cholesterol.
 It can be a good replacement for some less healthy vegetable oils.
 This oil is widely used to maintain a healthy heart, manage diabetes, as well as in skincare.

 This article looks into some potential health benefits of safflower oil for your health and skin.